 WFS_CMD_XXX_RESET may be used to attempt recovery after intervention, but should not be used excessively - Vendor Dependent Mode may be required to recover the device.
-Device will attempt auto recovery and will advise any further action required via a Device dwSizeThe size in bytes of the following descriptionlpbDescriptionPointer to a vendor-specific description of the error.
+Device will attempt auto recovery and will dwSizeThe size in bytes of the following descriptionlpbDescriptionPointer to a vendor-specific description of the error.